cdapio/cdap/cdap-docs/reference-manual/source/java-client-api.rst

   programClient.getProgramLogs("WordCount", ProgramType.SERVICE, "RetrieveCounts", 0,
                                Long.MAX_VALUE);

-  // Scale a Service in the HelloWorld example programClient.setServiceInstances("HelloWorld", "greet", 3);
+  // Scale a service in the HelloWorld example programClient.setServiceInstances("HelloWorld", "greet", 3);

-  // Stop a Service in the HelloWorld example programClient.stop("HelloWorld", ProgramType.SERVICE, "greet");
+  // Stop a service in the HelloWorld example programClient.stop("HelloWorld", ProgramType.SERVICE, "greet");

-  // Start, scale, and stop a Flow in the WordCount example programClient.start("WordCount", ProgramType.FLOW, "WordCountFlow");
+  // Start, scale, and stop a flow in the WordCount example programClient.start("WordCount", ProgramType.FLOW, "WordCountFlow");

-  // Fetch Flow history in the WordCount example programClient.getProgramHistory("WordCount", ProgramType.FLOW, "WordCountFlow");
+  // Fetch flow history in the WordCount example programClient.getProgramHistory("WordCount", ProgramType.FLOW, "WordCountFlow");

-  // Scale a Flowlet in the WordCount example programClient.setFlowletInstances("WordCount", "WordCountFlow", "Tokenizer", 3);
+  // Scale a flowlet in the WordCount example programClient.setFlowletInstances("WordCount", "WordCountFlow", "Tokenizer", 3);

-  // Stop a Flow in the WordCount example programClient.stop("WordCount", ProgramType.FLOW, "WordCountFlow");
+  // Stop a flow in the WordCount example programClient.stop("WordCount", ProgramType.FLOW, "WordCountFlow");